 Migration is one of the major issues of our time.
 Churches and other faith-based organisations are key actors in receiving and assisting refugees in practical terms, helping people find a place in their new country and promoting social cohesion.
 This was brought to a head in autumn 2015 when Europe faltered, unprepared for the large numbers of people seeking protection.

-Today there are 65 million refugees according to the UN, and the refugee situation will continue for a long time to come.
+Today there are nearly 70 million refugees according to the UN, and the refugee situation will continue for a long time to come.
 The changing face of society that accompanies migration gives rise to a greater need for interfaith dialogue and collaboration.

 Focus on practice